 Samaritans for children is a member christian community

-based organisation registered by Mityana local Government registration number
+based Non-denomination organisation registered by Mityana local Government registration number

 BUL/98/2014, in October 2014.
 It was founded by christian members including

-Muyingo Andrew, Ssimbwa Robert Robinson and Norah Nabakunja.
+Muyingo Andrew and Norah Nabakunja.
 We are advocating for

-local and international communities to help the orphans and vulnerable children.
+local and international communities to help the orphans, vulnerable children and needy women.